huskeypm/poissonnernstplanck/README.md

 * Quick summary
 Code in support of nanoporous paper

-Two main directories are "Geometries" and "fenics_scripts".

-"Geometries" contains all 3D .geo files used for fenics calculations.

-"fenics_scripts" contains fenics scripts:

 1) KClonlyPNP.py is used to calculate the KCl ionic conductance in a 3D single nanopre.
 The corresponding .geo file is "3D_pore.geo" in "Geometries" directory.

 2) CaCl2onlyPNP.py is used to calculate the CaCl2 ionic conductance in a 3D channel.
 The corresponding .geo file is "3D_channel.geo" in "Geometries" directory.

-  3) CF_buffer.py is used to calculate the CF permeability in the hexgonal unit cell with buffers The corresponding .geo file is "hexgonal.geo" in "Geometries" directory
+3) CF_buffer.py is used to calculate the CF permeability in the hexgonal unit cell with buffers.
+The corresponding .geo file is "hexgonal.geo" in "Geometries" directory.
 * Version

 ### How do I get set up? ###